UCLanTeamNaN/api-docs/README.md

 These docs have a lot less information than the official ones provided by UCLan, but can be used as a quick reference while creating your game.

+This documentation is based on the UCLan provided documents.

 Written by Cameron Fleming @ Team NaN for everyone.